Skip to main content

 Key Facts

-2. Crude oil imports via the Strait of Hormuz fell from ~50% to 30%; 70% now sourced from outside the strait.
+2. India’s crude oil imports via the Strait of Hormuz dropped from ~50% to 30%; 70% of imports now sourced from outside the strait.

-3. Strategic petroleum reserves expanded from 5.3 million to 11.8 million metric tonnes (addition of 6.5 mt).
+3. Strategic petroleum reserves (SPR) are being expanded from 5.3 million tonnes to an additional 6.5 million tonnes.

-4. Every $10 rise in crude oil price adds $12‑18 billion to India’s import bill, widening the current‑account deficit and pressurising the rupee.
+4. Every $10 rise in crude oil price adds $12‑18 billion to India’s import bill, pressurising the current‑account deficit and the rupee.

 Background & Context